 Font Squirrel is one of the best resources for free, hand-picked, high-quality, commercial-use fonts.

 All the fonts on the site have free desktop licenses, meaning they can be used in commercial graphics and images free of charge.

 Apart from downloading the fonts, you can use it to generate web fonts from the OTF/TTF files you have and also you can identify the fonts from an image you liked.

 BeFont is another great website to get fonts.
 This website shows a true type preview as well as a creative (image) in which the font has been used.

 It allows you to try before they buy and another great feature is that it allows independent font designers to submit fonts as well!

 Last but not the least, Cufonts, a relatively new website, has positioned itself as the world’s most comprehensive Webfonts supported free font archive.

 Like BeFont, it allows users to submit fonts too.
 Cufonts has a rather practical categorization such as Brand Fonts which houses fonts used by popular brands, fonts for Instagram users, and so on and so forth.

 Fonts in design are a crucial piece of block in setting up brand personality and voice.
 You should always have the font psychology at the back of your mind while working on your project.

 It’s always one of the most overlooked aspects of communicating ideas to your audience.
 But fonts are just one aspect of visual design.
-If you want to explore more on how visual design influences UX design, read our article.
+If you want to explore more, read our article on how visual design influences UX design.